junhoyeo/vercel-submodules/README.md

 > **@vercel** [Support for private git submodules #44](https://github.com/orgs/vercel/discussions/44)

 With Git Submodules, you can add other repositories as a subdirectory of another repository.
-Furthermore, the `experimental.externalDir` option in Next.js makes it even more magical; direct transpilation of external libraries.
+The `experimental.externalDir` option in Next.js makes it even more magical by allowing direct transpilation of external libraries.

 However, Vercel does not support private Git Submodules for now.
 There have been many community-made workarounds introduced.
 [Calling Vercel CLI inside GitHub Actions](https://github.com/vercel/community/discussions/44#discussioncomment-22319) — not a fundamental solution.
 [Shell script](https://github.com/beeinger/vercel-private-submodule) — working, but cannot fit general needs(e.g., cloning multiple repositories, auto-response for newly added submodules)